argen/site/README.md

 - [GitHub Pages](https://pages.github.com/) - for hosting the site
 - [Jekyll](https://jekyllrb.com/) - generates the site
-- [Minima theme](https://github.com/jekyll/minima) - used as the base for theme of site,
+- [Minima theme](https://github.com/jekyll/minima) - used as the base for theme of site